vttale/serve-stale/README.md

    When returning a response containing stale records, the recursive resolver MUST set the TTL of each expired record in the message to a value greater than 0, with 30 seconds RECOMMENDED.
+Implementations SHOULD allow values above 0, but SHOULD NOT allow values greater than 600 seconds.

    Answers from authoritative servers that have a DNS Response Code of either 0 (NoError) or 3 (NXDomain) and the Authoritative Answers (AA)